Henkilöllä on kädessä puhelin, jonka näytöllä lukee TEK's election.

 Who can I vote for?

-All candidates will be compiled into a candidate list, which will be published before the voting begins.
-You can also get to know the candidates through the election compass, which opens on March 13.
+All candidates have been compiled into a candidate list.
+You can also get to know the candidates through the election compass.
 The election compass will help you easily find the candidate whose values and views best match yours.
+You can also filter candidates with different criteria.

 When you vote, you may only vote for a candidate in your electoral area.
 Your electoral area is determined by your home municipality info in TEK's member register on 1 January 2026.
 If you live outside Finland, you can vote for a candidate in any electoral area.
 TFiF-TEK members may only vote for candidates in TFiF's constituency.